ManjitBedi/3D-Burger/README.md

 The 3D model were converted from blender projects → collada files (DAE) → SceneKit Scenes (SCN).

-When converteing the models some objects like lights were not converted & removed from the final SCN file.
+When converting the models some objects like lights were not converted & removed from the final SCN file.
 As well,  as some other geometries were removed.

 The 3D asset usage rights are creative commons.